SrVariable/42ProjectTemplateBuilder/README.md

 Tag: Málaga
 ```

+> *Tag field is optional.
+By default, it is set to your campus, extracted
+> from email.*

 > [!NOTE]
 >
-> Tag field is optional.
-By default is set to your campus, extracted
-> from email.
+> If you don't want to introduce your data every time you run the script
+> you can create a `.env` file following the `.env.example` in the root
+> directory of 42ProjectTemplateBuilder.

 It will create the following directory tree in the current directory: